raul23/SimulRPi/docs/README_docs.rst

 --------------------------------
 Case 1: with a ``try`` and ``except`` blocks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can try importing :mod:`RPi.GPIO` first and if it is not found, then fallback
+You can try importing ``RPi.GPIO`` first and if it is not found, then fallback
-on the module :mod:`SimulRPi.GPIO`.
+on the module ``SimulRPi.GPIO``.

+..
+   IMPORTANT:
+   GitHub and PyPI don't recognize `:mod:`
+   Also they don't recognize :caption: (used in code-block)

 .. code-block:: python
    :caption: **Case 1:** with a ``try`` and ``except`` blocks